kanoble88/Windows_RHEL_PatchChecks/README.md

 # Windows_RHEL_PatchChecks
 Checks Patches Installed on Windows/RHEL VMs hosted in vSphere

-Needs PowerCLI installed - If not installed the script should install it from the local version Needs RHEL Root Login
+Needs PowerCLI installed - If not installed you can put a .zip file of PowerCLI in the script directory and it will install it since the PowerCLI modules I had are too big to upload.

+Needs RHEL Root Login
 Needs vSphere Credentials and Windows login with admin rights